 Banksy uses Jesus primarily to hold up a mirror to the world.
 Perhaps even to confront Christians.

 With the artwork 'The Scar of Bethlehem' he gives a glimpse into the birth of Jesus anno 2019.
 In that year it was placed in the Walled-Off Hotel in Bethlehem, where he was born.
 All rooms overlook the separation wall between Israel and Palestine.

 Jesus can be found in all kinds of art forms.
-Many artists sing about their relationship with Jesus - think Justin Bieber and Dolly Parton.
+Many artists sing about their relationship with Jesus, Justin Bieber and Dolly Parton for example.
 More than 360 films have been made about him.

 Check out the feature film The Life of Jesus here.